vardhan-rawat/Abstract-Generation-BART/README.md

 A user-friendly interface has been implemented using Gradio.
 Users can upload a PDF file of a research paper without an abstract, and the tool will generate an abstract for it.

+## Note

+The abstract generated might contain some reference tags if present in the given research paper.

 ## References

 - [ArXiv Dataset](https://www.kaggle.com/Cornell-University/arxiv)